IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 ### 2 Configuration the Open Liberty Server

-Our Authors microservice will run on an OpenLiberty Server in a container on Kubernetes.
+Our Authors Microservice will run on an OpenLiberty Server in a container on Kubernetes.

 We need to configure the OpenLiberty server with a [server.xml](../authors-java-jee/liberty/server.xml) file.
 For our Java implementation we decided to use MicroProfile and within the feature definition in the server.xml we provide this information to our server with the entry `microProfile-3`.
 The server must be reached in the network.
 Therefore we define the httpEndpoint including httpPort we use for our microservice.
 For configuration details take a look into the [openliberty documentation](https://openliberty.io/docs/ref/config/).